Olalekan4545/Port-folio/README.md

 **D-LITE-ELECTRONICS-LTD-PERFORMANNCE-DASHBOARD**
 ![image](Dlinks_Electronic_Dashboard.png)
-This project analyzes 6 months of **Electronics Sales data** The analysis focuses on regional sales density in **Nigeria**,the goal was to transform raw sales data into an interactive decision-making tool that tracks  product profitability, peak Busiest Day trends, staff performance, customer value, and operational timing  to assist stakeholders in strategic decision-making.
+This dashboard was developed using Excel, The project analyzes 6 months of **Electronics Sales data** and the analysis focus on regional sales density in **Nigeria**,the goal was to transform raw sales data into an interactive decision-making tool that tracks  product profitability, peak Busiest Day trends, staff performance, customer value, and operational timing  to assist stakeholders in strategic decision-making.

 [Read More](https://github.com/Olalekan4545/D-LITE-ELECTRONICS-LTD-PERFORMANNCE-DASHBOARD.git)